-set for October 3-9 It is Fire Prevention Week dangerous trail of still in Plymouth, Oct.
-3 through burning butts wherever he annual open house and public information campaign conducted by fireman.
-Plymouth Township Captain department uses to pin point fires.
+FIRE PREVENTION WEEK, next week, is an annual open house and public information campaign and nursing services, Campconducted by fireman.
+Plymouth Township Captain fire Girls, Boy and Girl Barney Maas and regular fireman James Gignac look Scouts and the Y.W.C.A., and over a highly detailed map of Lake Pointe, which the Y.M.C.A. services. department uses to pin point fires.
 Every house and road is located on the map, as are other Township areas on similar maps.
 Maas urged everyone to visit the station, and ask questions during next week.